Install Portable gOS 3 to a Flash Drive from the CD

 gOS Gadgets Screenshot

-Essentials to create a Bootable USB flash drive
+Essentials to make a gOS3 Bootable USB drive

 • CD ROM Drive